International Baccalaureate

 The MYP accommodates most national or local curriculum requirements, builds upon the IB Primary Years Programme (PYP), and prepares students for the challenges of the IB Diploma Programme (DP) or the IB Career-related Certificate (IBCC).

 IB-MYP provides a framework of academic challenge that encourages students to embrace and understand the connections between traditional subjects and the real world, and to become critical and reflective thinkers.
-In the final year of the program, students also engage in a personal project, through which they will demonstrate the understandings and skills they have developed throughout the program.
+In the final year of the MYP program at the Middle School, students also engage in a Community Project, through which they will demonstrate the understandings and skills they have developed throughout the program.

 How is the Middle Years Programme Unique?